-Home to the 3rd and 4th Grade Program
+Home to the 2nd and 3rd Grade Program

 Building small group communication skills means working on team projects that are academic and yet hands-on and often outdoors.
-Students embark on field trips such as venturing to Islandwood on Bainbridge Island to study science for four days and three nights.
+Intermediate students embark on field trips such as visiting local salmon streams, and third grade students venture yearly to Islandwood on Bainbridge Island to study science for four days and three nights.
 They return home with increased confidence, strong friendships, and renewed enthusiasm for inquiry.

-The Treehouse, nestled among cedars, houses our third and fourth grade classrooms where students grow by leaps and bounds.
+The Treehouse, nestled among cedars, houses our second and third grade classroom where students grow by leaps and bounds.